-Note 11 - Stock Repurchase Program
+Note 12 - Stock Repurchase Program

 On July 24, 2002, the Company commenced a stock repurchase program to acquire up to \$300 of its outstanding common stock (the "2002 Program").
 The stock repurchase was funded by a combination of the Company's cash on hand and borrowings against its revolving line of credit.
 On February 13, 2007, the Company announced a new stock repurchase program to acquire up to an additional 100 shares of its outstanding common stock (the "2007 Program").
-As of December 31, 2018, the Company can purchase up to \$72 of its common stock under the 2002 Program and up to 100 shares of its common stock under the 2007 Program.
+As of December 31, 2019, the Company can purchase up to \$72 of its common stock under the 2002 Program and up to 100 shares of its common stock under the 2007 Program.
 The Company may, in its discretion, continue making purchases under the 2002 Program up to its limits, and thereafter to make purchases under the 2007 Program.
-During 2018 and 2017, the Company did not purchase any of its Common Stock under the 2002 Program or 2007 Program.
+During 2019 and 2018, the Company did not purchase any of its Common Stock under the 2002 Program.

-Note 12 - Executive Stock Purchase Plan
+Note 13 - Executive Stock Purchase Plan

 On June 16, 2014, the Company's Board of Directors adopted the Executive Stock Purchase Plan (the "Plan").
 The Plan allows executive officers of the Company to elect to purchase common stock of the Company in lieu of receiving a portion of their salary.
 The maximum number of shares of common stock that can be purchased by all participants, in the aggregate, pursuant to the Plan is 250 shares.
 The shares will be purchased directly from the Company at the fair market value of the Company's common stock on the date of purchase (based on selling prices reported on NYSE American), which is the payroll date when the salary is withheld.
-As of December 31, 2018, approximately 13 shares were purchased under the Plan.
+As of December 31, 2019, approximately 35 shares were purchased under the Plan.

-Note 13 - Preferred Stock
+Note 14 - Preferred Stock

 The Company is authorized to issue 5,000 shares of preferred stock with such designations, voting and other rights and preferences as may be determined from time to time by the Board of Directors.
-At December 31, 2018 and 2017, there were no outstanding preferred shares.
+At December 31, 2019 and 2018, there were no outstanding preferred shares.

-Note 14 - Equity Incentive Plans
+Note 15 - Equity Incentive Plans

 In May 2016, the stockholders of the Company approved the 2016 Employee Equity Incentive Plan (the "2016 Employee Plan"), which authorized the Compensation Committee of the Board of Directors (the "Committee") to grant a maximum of 1,000 shares of equity based and other performance based awards to executive officers and other key employees of the Company.
-The term of the 2016 Employee Plan expires on February 4, 2026.
-In May 2017, the stockholders of the Company approved an amendment to the 2016 Employee Plan to increase the annual individual award limits relating to stock options and stock appreciation rights from 100 to 250 shares of Common Stock.
-In June 2018, the stockholders of the Company approved an amendment to the 2016 Employee Plan to increase the maximum number of equity based and other performance awards to 3,000.
-The Committee determines the recipients and the terms of the awards granted under the 2016 Employee Plan, including the type of awards, exercise price, number of shares subject to the award and the exercisability thereof.